Theses and Dissertations

-- The committee approval shall be executed on the Preliminary Approval form and filed in the Graduate School by the deadline.
+- The committee approval shall be executed on the Preliminary Approval form and filed in the School of Graduate Studies by the deadline.
 The signed approval is a commitment that the members of the committee will require no major changes of the content, organization, or style after the final copy has been prepared.

-- The Preliminary Approval and Notice of Defense forms must be submitted to The Graduate School two weeks prior to the scheduled oral examination date and on or before the Preliminary Approval deadline.
+- The Preliminary Approval and Notice of Defense forms must be submitted to the School of Graduate Studies two weeks prior to the scheduled oral examination date and on or before the Preliminary Approval deadline.

 Please note that it is expected there will be content revisions needed after receiving feedback from your committee.
 However, it is also expected that the document is ready to defend, meaning that your document is in its final stage of completion.

 - The candidate and committee members must be physically present at the defense unless the program has developed clear guidelines and instructions by which the candidate or committee members may participate at a distance using real-time synchronous technology.
 Any technology used to facilitate distance participation by the candidate or committee members must be supported by UND, capable of real-time audio and video, compatible with "presentation" software, such as PowerPoint, and must be open and accessible to the candidate, committee and non-committee members.